 These verses are clear, hell has an end.
 Look at it this way, lets say someone like Hitler ends up in hell.
 After 6 billion years go by God says, that’s only the beginning….
 Does that sound like a loving God?
 Since when does punishment have to be forever?
 There has to be a time when your punishment is fulfilled, even for Hitler.
-If I feel this way, how much more will a perfect and love God feel this way, that there is a time when you’ve paid the price?
+If I feel that punishing forever is wrong, how much more will a perfect and loving God feel it’s wrong.
+A God of love would have a time when the price is paid.

 We need to think of this as well.
 In heaven, we will have worries, no sorrow, well, how can we have no sorrow if we know people we loved that didn’t make it to heaven are burning forever?
 Forever and ever with no end?
 The Father in heaven is a just God and a loving God.